pact-foundation/pact-php/README.md

 This is a project to provide Pact functionality completely in PHP.
 This started as a straight port of [Pact.Net](https://github.com/SEEK-Jobs/pact-net) on the 1.1 specification.
 Overtime, the project adjusted to a more PHP way of doing things.
+This project now supports the 2.0 pact specification and associated tests.

 The namespace is PhpPact as [Pact-PHP](https://github.com/andykelk/pact-php) uses the namespace of PactPhp.